CrayLabs/SmartSim/doc/experiment.rst

 Create a Model
 ^^^^^^^^^^^^^^
 A ``Model`` is created through the function: ``Experiment.create_model()``.
-During initialization, models are given ``RunSettings`` objects that specify how a kernel should be executed with regard to the workload manager (e.g., Slurm) and the available compute resources on the system.
+For initialization, models require ``RunSettings`` objects that specify how a kernel should be executed with regard to the workload manager (e.g., Slurm) and the available compute resources on the system.
 Optionally, the user may also specify a ``BatchSettings`` object if